 - You'll receive your rebate within 12 weeks.

-The thermal energy targets mean that homes must use 50 per cent or 60 per cent less of the heating and hot water energy as the same home built to the current building code.
+The thermal energy targets mean that homes must use 50% or 60% less of the heating and hot water energy as the same home built to the 2015 building code.
 This is a challenging but achievable goal.
 Ways to reduce thermal loads include:

 - positioning the home to maximize solar gains;